james-bowden/james-bowden.github.io/pages/anthology/fo_having.md

 Tags: *loving of art, sharing of art, art as object, art as experience, writing of art, imagery, syntax, information management, juxtaposition, repetition*<br/>

 We begin with one of the more playful poems of the series and a personal favorite of mine!
 I really enjoy the way O'Hara creates this complex interplay between works of art, his subject, and himself as the writer and manages for it to be quite lucid.
-This poem has inspired the next 3 poems presented in some way or form, and in large part gives shape to this anthology-- <br/>
+This poem has inspired the next 3 poems presented in some way or form, and in large part gives shape to this anthology.
+This set of poems is largely focused on sharing of art. <br/>

 ## *Having a Coke with You*
 #### Frank O'Hara